stellemarqu3z/Study-Buddy/README.md

 5. Do you want to view your tasks (Yes/No): Yes
 ## displays current tasks
 ## the process repeats

+## Option for delete task
+1. Click the Delete task button
+2. A pop up saying "Are you sure you wanna delete this task?"
+(Yes/Np): Yes
+##The Proccess repeats

 # Quiz Generator
  1. enter subject: